Generalized Asymptotic Limit Theory and Inference for Isotonic Regression: Simulations

+This is demonstrated in Figure~\ref{fig:psi-log(mse)}, when plotting $\log(\widehat{\mathrm{MSE}})$ vs. $\log(n)$.
+For different choices of $\psi$, the best linear approximation of $\log(\widehat{\mathrm{MSE}})$ with respect to $\log(n)$ has a slope close to $-2/3$ (as annotated in the plot) with different intercepts for each $\psi$.
 For Figure~\ref{fig:rates-qqplot2}, we fix $n$ to a large number (approximately $e^{10}$).
 For each choice of $\{\psi_k\}_{k = 1,2,3,4}$, we plot a separate QQ-plot of 500 observations of $C\sqrt{n/s_n}(\hat{f}_{n}(0) - {f}_{0,n}(0))$ (where $C$ is the appropriate constant from the LHS of Theorem~\ref{thm:asymptotic-distribution-of-LSE}) and 500 observations from the asymptotic distribution (given by the RHS of Theorem~\ref{thm:asymptotic-distribution-of-LSE}) which \textit{vary} with $\psi$.
 The QQ plots all concentrate around $y= x$ line, indicating that the asymptotic distribution of $\sqrt{n/s_n}(\hat{f}_{n}(0) - {f}_{0,n}(0))$ is indeed matching the proposed asymptotic distribution.